Should You Still Pull Out With A Condom? | Safe Sex Facts

 How Effective Are Condoms Alone?

 Condoms, when used perfectly every time, have a 98% effectiveness rate at preventing pregnancy.
 This means that out of 100 couples who use condoms flawlessly for one year, only two will experience an unintended pregnancy.
-However, in real-life scenarios, typical use drops effectiveness to about 85%, meaning 15 out of 100 couples might face pregnancy within a year.
+However, in real-life scenarios, typical use is closer to 87%, meaning about 13 out of 100 couples might face pregnancy within a year according to CDC’s contraception effectiveness data.

 Several factors contribute to condom failure: